qkd8059/Capstone/README.md

 Folder Backend: include all the scripts for running the backend

-Folder Database: include all the raw data files
+Folder Data: include all the raw data files

 Folder Factor: include all the python scripts for factor models